 PERMACULTURE as PROFESSION

-After receiving Permaculture Design Certificate and after acquiring extensive practical experience, permaculture trainees can apply for Permaculture Diploma.
+After receiving Permaculture Design Certificate, acquiring extensive practical experience, achieving excellence in practice and meeting additional educational requirements, permaculture trainees can apply for Permaculture Diploma.

 Information on Diploma process: